tupl-tufts/rdl/README.md

 end
 ```

-Here, RDL will verify that the `sqrt` method is called on an argument of type `Float` which is greater than or equal to 0, and it will verify the same of the return value of the method.
+Here, RDL will check that the `sqrt` method is called on an argument of type `Float` which is greater than or equal to 0, and it will check the same of the return value of the method.
 Note that, in effect, dependent type contracts can be used in place of pre and post contracts.

 Dependencies can also exist across a method's arguments and return value: